The Foundation is an experienced collaborator with biotechnology, pharmaceutical and health tech companies seeking to advance Parkinson's programs.

 MJFF offers a range of resources that directly enable and speed your research.

-MJFF brings stakeholders together in a pre-competitive manner to leverage shared resources and expertise across multiple parties to solve common challenges.
+MJFF brings stakeholders together to leverage shared resources and expertise toward solving common challenges.

-MJFF promotes knowledge-sharing and incorporates the latest scientific findings in our efforts to find a cure to PD.
+MJFF promotes knowledge-sharing and incorporates the latest scientific findings in our efforts to find a cure to Parkinson's.

 Patient and Physician Education